 - Always check specification: total file size, attributes, and metadata

 - Link files rather than merging/importing

 8. No Quality Checks

-Architecture “Redlines” has been an age-old standard practice in architecture history to signifies the correction and scope of improvement in design.
+Architecture “Redlines” has been an age-old standard practice in architecture history to signify the correction and scope of improvement in design.
 We follow the same line of thought.
 Every project of United-BIM has to go through 3 levels of quality checks.
-It enables us to constantly audit and identifies the area of potential improvement.
+It enables us to constantly audit and identify the area of potential improvement.